Beilis affair: Organization of the trial

 Some members of the Kiev Judicial Chamber believed the case should be dismissed due to lack of evidence.
 None of the Kiev prosecutor's office staff were willing to act as state prosecutor, so Shcheglovitov had to send Oskar Vipper, deputy prosecutor of the St. Petersburg Judicial Chamber, to Kiev.
 On the eve of the trial, and likely not by chance, an 1844 pamphlet titled Investigation into the Killing of Christian Children by Jews and the Use of Their Blood, attributed to Vladimir Dal, was republished.

-The trial began in Kiev on October 6, 1913, and lasted over a month.
-In addition to Vipper, the prosecution was represented by two private attorneys for the civil plaintiff, Yushchinsky's mother: Georgy Zamyslovsky, a member of the right-wing faction in the 4th State Duma, and the well-known antisemitic lawyer Aleksey Shmakov.
-Beilis was defended by Kiev lawyer Dmitry Grigorovich-Barsky, who played a minor role in the trial, overshadowed by prominent lawyers from the capital: Alexander Zarudny, Nikolai Karabchevsky, Vasily Maklakov, and Oskar Gruzenberg; the latter was the only Jew among the defense.
+The trial began in Kiev on September 23, 1913, and lasted over a month.
+In addition to Vipper, the prosecution was represented by two private attorneys for the civil plaintiff, Yushchinskyi's mother: Georgy Zamyslovsky, a member of the right-wing faction in the 4th State Duma, and the well-known antisemitic lawyer Aleksey Shmakov.
+Beilis was defended by Kiev lawyer Dmitry Grigorovich-Barsky, who played a minor role in the trial, overshadowed by prominent lawyers from the capital: Alexander Zarudny, Nikolay Karabchevsky, Vasily Maklakov, and Oscar Gruzenberg; the latter was the only Jew among the defense.
 Also among the defendant's trusted representatives in court was Vladimir Nabokov, who attended as a correspondent for the newspaper Rech.